piyush-98/piyush-98.github.io/_posts/2018-10-20-SkyHack-Building-for-Disaster-Relief.md

 The problem was divided into two parts, in the first part we had to build a disaster education platform for educating people before a disaster strikes and a system to provide relief to people under duress.

 Another major requirement of the `Problem Statement` was to crowdsource information and let it be easily accessible.

+Along with building the ideas conceptually we made sure we had the neccessary technical skills and neccessary technical information to build our ideas.
+Knowledge of JavaScript was the biggest enabler, allowing us to quickly spurn up an Android Application in a matter of days.

+## Our Solution

 We took a gamified approach towards building the disaster education platform, the ideology was to build `narratives` out of preventive measures to be taken during a disasters, to take the users on a ride with paths they could choose for themselves.
 A choose your adventure for teaching people about disasters. `It's an Earthquake!
 What will you do?!
 Hide under the tabel or Sit on the Sofa?` (well, the PoC didn't quite end up as our imaginations)